NanoSector/b250m-opencore-config/README.md

 - `vault.plist` is *en*abled, be sure to either disable it or generate a vault.plist
 - `ScanPolicy` is set to a value that only scans NVMe drives and specific partition types.
 If you do not want to use an NVMe drive, you will need to change this.
 - The firmware has no MAT support, so `EnableWriteUnprotector` needs to be used for a succesful boot instead of the recommended `RebuildAppleMemoryMap`.
+- `shikigva=80` is set as boot argument to fix DRM and enable Netflix in Safari according to [the WhateverGreen manual](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)

 ## ScanPolicy enabled flags
 ScanPolicy is set to a value of `525571` or binary `000010000000010100000011`.
 This means the following flags are set: